ralna/GALAHAD/doc/C/rst-dir/rpd_functions.rst

 		-
 		  is a scalar variable of type int, that gives the exit status from the package.
 Possible values are:

-		  * 0. The statistics have been recovered succesfully.
+		  * 0. The statistics have been recovered successfully.

 		  * -1.
 An allocation error occurred.
 A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.